-[subregulation (2B) inserted by section 4(d) of Government Notice 256 of 2020]

-(2C) A Namibian citizen who is a student enrolled for and undertaking a course of study at a school or an educational institution in a foreign country is exempted from paying the cost of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test on entry into or departure from Namibia but such person must provide proof that he or she is enrolled at a school or an educational institution in a foreign country.

-[subregulation (2C) inserted by section 7(b) of Government Notice 54 of 2021]

-(2D) The exemption referred to in subregulation (2C) only applies in respect of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test done at a State facility conducting Antigen Rapid Diagnostic Test testing or SARS-CoV-2 PCR testing.

-[subregulation (2D) inserted by section 7(b) of Government Notice 54 of 2021]

-- (3) Except where subregulations (4) and (5) apply, all persons entering Namibia are subject to mandatory quarantine at own cost. - (4) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia;

-- (b) health professionals employed by the State and on official duty, on entering or leaving Namibia: - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (5) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request for assistance from the State, in the form and manner determined in the directives. - (6) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost. - (7) Any person who leaves Namibia and returns to Namibia within three days of departure from Namibia is not required to present a negative Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result from the country of departure on re-entry into Namibia.
+- (5) A Namibian citizen who is a student enrolled for and undertaking a course of study at a school or an educational institution in a foreign country is exempted from paying the cost of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test on entry into or departure from Namibia but such person must provide proof that he or she is enrolled at a school or an educational institution in a foreign country. - (6) The exemption referred to in subregulation (5) only applies in respect of an Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test done at a State facility conducting Antigen Rapid Diagnostic Test testing or SARS-CoV-2 PCR testing. - (7) Unless otherwise indicated in these regulations, all persons entering Namibia are subject to mandatory quarantine at own cost. - (8) The following categories of persons may be quarantined at the cost of the State - - (a) Namibian citizens who are - - (i) students enrolled for and undertaking a course of study at a school or an educational institution in Namibia or in a foreign country, on entering or leaving Namibia; - (ii) State patients, on entering or leaving Namibia; - (b) health professionals employed by the State and on official duty, on entering or leaving Namibia; - (c) persons entering Namibia to provide humanitarian assistance; - (d) persons entering Namibia on official government business, and in the case of Namibian government officials on official duty, on entering or leaving Namibia; or - (e) such persons as may be specified in the directives. - (9) Namibian citizens who are unable to pay for the cost of quarantine as required by these regulations may request assistance from the State, in the form and manner determined in the directives. - (10) Namibian citizens who leave Namibia for private business must, on returning to Namibia, be subjected to mandatory quarantine at own cost. - (11) Persons who depart from Namibia with a negative Antigen Rapid Diagnostic Test test result or a negative SARS-CoV-2 PCR test result and re-enter Namibia within seven days from the date the sample was taken for testing are not subject to a SARS-CoV-2 PCR testing on re-entry into Namibia. - (12) Namibian citizens, holders of Namibian permanent residence permits and holders of Namibian employment permits who return to Namibia without a Antigen Rapid Diagnostic Test test result or a SARS-CoV-2 PCR test result are subject to mandatory quranratine - - (a) at a place of his or her choice provided such place is suitable as referred to the WHO guidelines for quarantine; or - (b) at designated quarantine facilities.

-[subregulation (7) inserted by section 7(c) of Government Notice 54 of 2021]
+- (13) Persons who wish to be quarantined at a place other than a designated quarantine facility must apply to the Minister for approval and the Minister's approval may only be granted when the intended place of quarantine is suitable for quaratine. - (14) If the place specified for quarantine as not suitable as contemplated in subregulation (12), the person required to be quarantined must at his or her own costs be quarantined at a designated quarantine facility. - (15) Quarantined persons must be tested on the seventh day after the date of quarantine, and - - (a) must be released if the Antigen Rapid Diagnostic Test test or a SARS-CoV-2 PCR test show a negative result; - (b) must be isolated if the Antigen Rapid Diagnostic Test or a SARS-CoV-2 PCR test shows a positive result.

-10. Public transport
+13. Public transport